 - Join our Instructor Support Zoom meeting between 10am and 3pm, Monday – Friday to meet with a staff member.
 Please note that wait times depend on the volume of requests.

-Summer Blackboard courses are available for request through SPIRE.
-Don’t forget that each semester you will need to request Blackboard for the courses you are teaching.
+Summer Moodle courses will be available through SPIRE beginning on April 5, 2021.
+Don’t forget that each semester you will need to request Moodle for the courses you are teaching.

 For detailed instructions, see:

 Echo360 allows you to create recordings of your lectures to deliver to students.
 Students can access recordings to learn new content or review content to reinforce the information.
 The system also allows you to add interactive content and measure student engagement.

 Echo360 Automatic Speech Recognition (ASR) uses speech to text algorithms to create an interactive transcript for your recordings.
 After you do a little editing for accuracy, your students will be able to study for exams, find relevant information in recordings, and even turn on Closed Captioning for your media.

 Echo360 course requests for Summer 2021 are available in SPIRE.
 Just like Moodle, each semester you will need to request Echo360 for the courses you want to use it in.

 For step by step instructions, see Request Lecture Capture.
 Once your Echo360 courses are ready, it’s easy to give students access to Echo360 recordings through Moodle.